-Description of 2022 PSUs.
-Under the Company's form of award agreement for PSUs (the "PSU Award Agreement") issued to our Executive Chairman, Ms. Faust, Mr. Rogers, Mr. Haghighi, and Mr. Shin in February 2022 under the 2021 Equity Plan, the number of PSUs which the recipient ultimately receives will be determined based on the achievement of a performance goal based on the Company's EPS for the 2022 Performance Period.
-EPS was chosen as a performance goal to require ongoing profit generation and is set higher than prior performance to require profit growth.
-The Company believes that increasing EPS will benefit stockholders with stock price growth or other capital returns.
-The attainment percentage for the 2022 PSU awards can range from 0% to 200% of the stated amount of PSUs, with the final amount to be determined no later than March 30, 2024, and receipt is subject to the recipient's continued employment through the date of determination.
-For a detailed discussion of the EPS performance goals for the 2022 PSUs, please refer to the Grants of Plan-Based Awards Table.
-For a discussion of the material post-employment compensation provisions under the PSU Award Agreement, please refer to the "Employment, Severance, and Change in Control Arrangements" section of this proxy statement.
+Description of 2023 PSUs.
+Under the PSU Award Agreement, for the February 2023 PSUs granted to our Executive Chairman, Mr. Rutten, Ms. Faust, Mr. Rogers, Mr. Haghighi, and Mr. Engel under the 2021 Equity Plan, the number of February 2023 PSU awards that a recipient will ultimately earn will be determined based on the achievement of a performance goal based on the Company's two-year cumulative earnings per share for the 2023-2024 Performance Period.
+Two-year cumulative earnings per share was chosen as a performance metric to require ongoing profit generation over multiple years and was set higher than prior performance to require profit growth.
+The Company believes that increasing multi-year earnings per share will benefit stockholders with stock price growth or other capital returns.
+The percentage of the February 2023 PSUs earned can range from 0% to 200% of the stated amount of PSUs, with the final amount to be determined no later than March 31, 2025, with receipt subject to the recipient's continued employment through the date of determination.
+For additional information regarding the February 2023 PSUs, please refer to the Grants of Plan-Based Awards Table.
+The funding schedule was the same for all February 2023 PSUs granted to Mr. Rutten and the NEOs (with linear interpolation when performance is between the points shown):